kbighorse/working-with-me/README.md

 4. Text Message
 5. Email

-I generally respond to email a few designed times per day.
+I respond to email a few designed times per day.

 I prefer straight talk over glad-handing or beating around the bush.

-I will try my best to not discuss work topics outside of work (this includes lunchtime), unless you want to.
+I try my best to not discuss work topics outside of work (this includes lunchtime), unless you want to.
 I'm a big believer in having healthy work/life partitions, and in no way do I interpret this as a lack of dedication to your job.

-I will always welcome company at the lunch table, even when it looks like I'm busy on my phone.
-My Twitter browsing is nowhere near as important or interesting as chatting with you.
+I always welcome company at the lunch table, even when it looks like I'm busy on my phone (I'm probably just browsing Twitter).

+I'm a socially-reserved and relatively unemotive person by nature.
+In the past, some have interpreted this as shyness, timidity, boredom, or lack of enthusiasm.
+I promise you I'm none of these things.
+I don't say this as an excuse to seem standoffish or rude.
+If I ever come off this way, please tell me.

 ## Feedback

-I greatly value giving and getting feedback, because it's a chance for me to do better and to learn more about the people I work with.
+I greatly value giving and getting feedback because it's essential to our success.
 I believe the best feedback is timely, specific and actionable.
-Good feedback is also aimed at behavior over qualities ("you _did_ this" as opposed to "you _are_ this").
+Good feedback is also aimed at external behavior over innate qualities ("you _did_ this" as opposed to "you _are_ this").

 Productive feedback cycles are reliant on:
-- **Safety**: One must feel safe to speak openly and honestly, without fear of an emotional response or negative repercussion.
+- **Safety**: You feel safe to speak openly and honestly, without fear of an emotional response or negative repercussion.
-- **Impact**: One must believe that their feedback will be acted upon genuinely by the individual or group receiving it.
+- **Impact**: Feedback will be acted upon genuinely by the individual or group receiving it.
-- **Ease**: Giving feedback should be frictionless and not feel like a burden.
-It should be easy.
+- **Ease**: Giving feedback is frictionless and not a burden.

 ## Interpersonal

-- I'm a socially-reserved and relatively unemotive person by nature.
-In the past, some have interpreted this as shyness, modesty, boredom, or lack of enthusiasm.
-I promise you I'm none of these things.
-I don't say this as an excuse to seem standoffish or rude.
-If I ever come off this way, please tell me.

 -